pyenv/pyenv/plugins/pyenv-binary/README.md

 Rewrites the rpaths of a Python tree unpacked into `<prefix>` so the interpreter and its extension modules load the bundled libraries from there rather than from the path the archive was built at.
-Linux uses `patchelf`; macOS requires the original `<build-prefix>`.
-The generated definition calls this; you rarely run it by hand.
+Linux and FreeBSD use `patchelf`; macOS requires the original `<build-prefix>`.
+The generated definition calls this;
+you rarely run it by hand.

 Relocation is implemented for Linux, FreeBSD and macOS.